Tate8383/Main_server_20/resources/[NADRP]/NADRP-interior/.github/ISSUE_TEMPLATE/bug_report.md

 **Questions (please complete the following information):**
  - When you last updated: [e.g. last week]
- - Are you using custom resource? which ones? [e.g. zdiscord, denalifw-target]
+ - Are you using custom resource? which ones? [e.g. zdiscord, NADRP-target]
- - Have you renamed `denalifw-` to something custom? [e.g. yes/no]
+ - Have you renamed `NADRP-` to something custom? [e.g. yes/no]

 **Additional context**
 Add any other context about the problem here.